jtangney/gke-federated-learning/testing/README.md

 `kubectl label namespace test "istio.io/rev=$ASM_REVISION"`

 - restart the pods in the test deployment.
 The new pods receive istio-proxy containers
-`kubectl apply -f ./testing/test.yaml -n test`
+`kubectl rollout restart deployment test -n test`

 - wait for the pod to be ready
 `kubectl wait --for=condition=Ready pod -l app=test -n test`